rayvburn/hubero/wiki.md

 ***

-o when Eclipse STOPPED recognizing symbols and Rebuild or Freshen All Files doesn't help then create a new folder, place some source file in there and run Rebuild again - now the Indexer should run properly and everything should be fixed
+o when Eclipse STOPPED recognizing symbols and `Rebuild` or `Freshen All Files` doesn't help then create a new folder, place some source file in there and run `Rbuild` again (or `Update with modified files`) - now the Indexer should run properly and everything should be fixed

 o another way is to try to rebuild from a folder that is higher up in a folders tree